Daniellau331/Lost-Found/README.md

 Get a client ID and secret (these are like the API keys), and add them in the `.env` file.
 See the [detailed instructions](https://web.cs.ucdavis.edu/~amenta/s20/oauthClientID.html).

+You also have to edit server.js to send Google the redirect address with your app's name in it.
+Look for where it says "CHANGE THE FOLLOWING LINE".

 Files in the user/ directory are protected and available only to users who are logged in.